 PPC is Increasingly Competitive

-Advertisers in 2021 are spending more on digital ad placements than on traditional formats like print and television.
+Advertisers are spending more on digital ad placements than on traditional formats like print and television.
 This is affecting your business regardless of your industry or the specific niche you occupy – when there are ten other advertisers competing for your target customers, you’re going to see more expensive keyword auctions and higher CPC.

 Landing page testing is essential in a highly competitive PPC landscape because marketers are under more pressure to squeeze every last bit of value out of the clicks they generate.
 If your competitors are building landing pages that perform better than yours, they’ll generate more revenue, outbid you in the keyword auctions, and steal customers from right under your nose.